 In-Plant Cranes, Hoists and Lifting Devices - Types, Components, Inspection, Operation and Safety

-After attending the seminar, you will be able to:
+After attending the course, you will be able to:

 - Have an overall understanding of the various types of in-plant cranes